 Since the Poynton Egypt Group was first founded, in 1993, the group has tried to give its members a wide variety of topics.

+We are now called Poynton Ancient Egypt Society, but we will continue the tradition of providing a wide range of excellent talks for our members.
 Over the years, we have heard talks given by our own members, by students doing high level research on Egyptological themes and by Egyptologists, local, national and even international.
 We have heard about excavations past and present, about pharaohs and religion in ancient Egypt, about literature, language and many other topics.
 In fact, our members have learnt much about this fascinating ancient civilisation.
 But of course, there is always chance to learn more...

 Our current programme of meetings can be found by following the link on the menu on the left.
 You can also see the various lists of meetings since the 2004-2005 season.
 This should give you an idea of the scope of our meetings, and who we have had to speak to the group.